-Model X updates its software wirelessly, providing new features throughout your term of ownership.
-Tesla recommends that you install software updates as soon as they are available.
-The first time you enter Model X after an update is made available, a scheduling window displays on the touchscreen.
-The scheduling window displays again at the end of your first driving session.

-Note: Some software updates can take up to three hours to complete.
-Model X must be in Park while the new software is being installed.
-To ensure the fastest and most reliable delivery of software updates, leave the Wi-Fi turned on and connected whenever possible (see Connecting to Wi-Fi on page 155).
+Tesla updates your vehicle's software wirelessly, constantly providing new features.
+Tesla recommends you install software updates as soon as they are available on your vehicle.
+To ensure the fastest and most reliable delivery of software updates, leave Wi-Fi turned on and connected whenever possible.
+In most cases, your vehicle must be connected to Wi-Fi to start an update (see Connecting to Wi-Fi on page 178).